nghin/vacsf.org.mm/src/_posts/articles/2017-06-10-The-Godspel-Freer-More-Sanctifying.md

 ### Heart that knows its full acceptance
 As important as the truth of salvation by grace, it is of no less importance the deliverance of the heart from the fear and burden of our not being fully accepted by God.

-### If there is but single shred of legality with the gospel
+### If there is but a single shred of legality with the gospel
 The power of the gospel lies in its ability to forgive man and to reconcile them with God, therefore any smallest amount of legality is implied in the gospel as it is presented will take away that power and causes serious distrust between a man and his God.
 Jesus must have alluded to this fact when He said a little yeast of the Pharisees will spoil a whole batch of dough.

 ### The freer the better is the gospel